 Your first triathlon can be exciting and overwhelming at the same time.
 I’m a firm believer in putting in the work first, then reaping the rewards.
 The race should be something to enjoy, knowing you are prepared and that you are embarking on a new journey.
 If you prepare correctly, you’ll feel that way from start to finish.
-Yes, you’ll be nervous, but that’s the fun part of trying anything new.
-Here’s my list of five simple tips to help you on race day.
-Give these tips a once over as I’m sure they’ll help you come race day.
+Yes, you’ll be nervous, but that’s just part of trying anything new.
+Here’s my list of five simple tips to help you prepare for race day.

 4. Practice Your Transitions

-In the weeks leading up to your event, take a day to practice your race.
-Set up your bike and run gear like you will before the race.
-Maybe you can do this at your house, the pool or at the local beach or pond.
-Go out and swim at least 80% of the race distance, about 600m, and then come out of the water and take off your wetsuit and proceed to your bike.
-Put your bike helmet on, your bike or run shoes on, and sunglasses and go ride 8-10 miles.
-After the bike you can practice your second transition.
-Get off your bike, take off your helmet, put on your run shoes and start running.
+In the weeks leading up to your event, take a day to mimic your race.
+Set up your cycling and running gear just like you will before the race.
+You can do this at your house, at the pool, or at your local beach or pond.
+Go out and swim at least 80% of the race distance — about 600 m — and then come out of the water, take off your wetsuit, and proceed to your bike.
+Put on your bike helmet, shoes, and sunglasses, and go ride 8-10 miles.
+After the bike, you can practice your second transition.
+Get off your bike, take off your helmet, put on your running shoes, and start running.
 You will immediately notice that your legs feel awkward from riding the bike, but that will go away.
 If you don’t know what this feels like before race day it will be an unwelcome surprise.